CXC-PS-Collab/UCM-Data-Migration/devNet-Workbooks/Readme.md

 1. Read Input files:
-   1. sourceCluster.json: _This file provides details required to connect to source cluster_
+   1. **sourceCluster.json**: _This file provides details required to connect to source cluster_
-   2. destinationCluster: _This file provides details required to connect to destination cluster_
+   2. **destinationCluster.json**: _This file provides details required to connect to destination cluster_

+    > _Open and Read JSON Files into Python Dictionary
     ```python
-    json.load(open(abc.json)) ## open and read JSON file into python dictionary
+    json.load(open(abc.json))
     ```

-2. Create AXL objects to connec to Source and Destination
+2. Create AXL objects for Source and Destination cluster

   ```python
   from ciscoaxl import axl